-Minimal surfaces are beautiful objects, and the mathematics used to understand, classify, and create new ones are equally rich and beautiful.
+Minimal surfaces are stunning objects, and the mathematics used to understand, classify, and create new ones are equally rich and beautiful.
 For my thesis, I showed how to construct a singly periodic genus one helicoid as a limit of doubly periodic genus one Scherk Surfaces, much of which was published in the Journal of Differential Geometry in 2014.

 This result was obtained using the method of flat structures, a technique devised by my advisor, Dr. Mike Wolf, and one of his collaborators, Dr. Mattias Weber.
 In theory, one can build minimal surfaces by specifying Weierstrass data, i.e. a triple .
-Here is a Riemann surface, $latex g$ is a meromorphic function, and is a holomorphic 1-form whose zeroes balance the poles of and .
+Here is a Riemann surface, is a meromorphic function, and is a holomorphic 1-form whose zeroes balance the poles of and .
 This triple will provide a minimal immersion provided certain period conditions are satisfied:

 for all non-trivial .
 These conditions can be difficult to satisfy, especially when the genus of is high.